K4Lok/personal-blog-backend/devlog.md

 **TODO**
 - Protect the routes for further actions on manipulating the blogs.
-- The further actions must be authenticated, probably with the session/cookies to check.
+- The further actions must be authenticated, probably checking it w/ session/cookies.
 - Create blog page and logic behind it.

 ---